rabbitmq/rabbitmq-website/site/backup.md

 To back up messages on a node it **must be first stopped**.

-In the case of a cluster with [mirrored queues](./ha.html), you need to stop the entire cluster to take a backup.
-If you stop one node at a time, you may lose messages or have duplicates, exactly like when you back up a single running node.
+In the case of a cluster with [replicated queues](./quorum-queues.html), it is highly recommended to stop the entire cluster over a period of time to take a backup.
+If instead one node is topped at a time, queues may accumulate duplicates, exactly like when you back up a single running node.

+If the majority of cluster nodes is stopped rapidly quorum queues may lose their availability, and as a result miss a small percentage of recent publishes to them.

 ### <a id="manual-messages-backup" class="anchor" href="#manual-messages-backup">Manually Backing Up Messages</a>